2019–20 FA Cup: Fifth round proper

-The draw was held on 27 January 2020, ahead of the AFC Bournemouth v Arsenal fourth-round match.
+The draw was held on 27 January 2020, ahead of the Bournemouth v Arsenal fourth-round match.
 The ties were played in midweek during the week commencing Monday 2 March 2020 and from this round onward, there were no replays; all ties would head to extra time and, if necessary, penalties to decide the team to advance in the event of a draw.

 The lowest-ranked side to play in the fifth round was Portsmouth of League One (level 3).